New Union Station & Streeterville High-Rise in the Works?

 In addition, the Chicago Architecture Blog also recently covered the revised plans to 410 East Grand Street in a separate post, which seems to have many Streeterville residents pleasantly optimistic.
 Changes to this proposed idea include a residential tower that is taller and thinner than the old proposal and the 10-story building that was slated for 87 homes for low-income qualifiers has been done away with and replaced with a smaller, unobtrusive office structure.
 If approved and construction moves forward, the new residential tower will have 45 stories and a sleek, blue-glass façade, which should blend in nicely with the Streeterville landscape.
 To read this post in full-detail, check it out here.

-Ted Guarnero is a full time Realtor with over 750 homes sold and $250 million in sales with 28 years of experience.
-Working with Baird and Warner a family run Chicago real estate company for over 100 years, offering professional and effective real estate services to help you succeed in the local real estate market.
+Ted Guarnero, REALTOR® is a full-time real estate agent with over 1000 homes sold and $400 million in sales.
+Working with Compass real estate offering professional and effective real estate services to help you succeed in the local real estate market.
 Visit www.seeChicagorealestate.com for information on downtown Chicago real estate and to get in touch with an expert in the Chicago real estate market.
-Before you hire your next Realtor call Ted Guarnero @ 312-566-8141 - it's on the House !
+Before you hire your next Realtor call Ted Guarnero 855-See-Chicago, it's on the House !